italojs/ddp-blog-post/readme.md

   options: {}
 });

-// observeKey1 === observeKey2, então apenas um Observer é criado
+// observeKey1 === observeKey2, so only one Observer is created
 if (observeKey in self._observeMultiplexers) {
-  multiplexer = self._observeMultiplexers[observeKey]; // Reutiliza!
+  multiplexer = self._observeMultiplexers[observeKey]; // Reuses!
 } else {
-  // Cria novo multiplexer apenas se não existir multiplexer = new ObserveMultiplexer({
+  // Creates new multiplexer only if it doesn't exist multiplexer = new ObserveMultiplexer({
     ordered: ordered,
     onStop: function () {